The AS4 Connector supports sending and receiving messages via the AS4 protocol.

 - Create a new self-signed certificate by clicking Create Certificate.
 This action creates both a new private key certificate and a public key certificate (.cer file) with the same name.

-This value is generated based on the specified Public Domain, the port on which ArcESB is listening, and the default ArcESB listening endpoint.
+This value is generated based on the specified Base URL in Settings → Advanced, and the default ArcESB listening endpoint.

 This value should be shared with trading partners so that they can successfully send AS4 messages to the application.

 Trading partners are responsible for providing specific settings required to connect to their AS4 endpoints.
 Each AS4 Connector should be configured for a single trading partner relationship.